DanMaklen/dmSpellLearning/Readme.md

   - *School Proficency*: More proficency in the spell's school leads to less exhaustion.
 - Sleeping reduces portion of the accumlated exhaustion.
 - Increased exhausion can give various debuffs:
-  - Increased study cooldown
+  - Increase study cooldown.

-## Ideas & Future Improvements
-- Tome loss:
+  - Decrease focus

-    - Learning in Water Chance
-    - Random chance during study session
-    - Scale with session duration
-- Focus Mechanic:
+### Focus
+Some times you are more focused than others.
+If you are more focused you study the spell more effeciently.
+- Your focus may slightly increase or decrease randomly.
-    - More focus while sitting
+- You focus better while sitting.
-    - More focus when rested
+- You focus better when you are rested.
-    - Less focus while riding horse
+- You focus better if you learned a new spell recently
+- You focus less if there are a lot of people around you.
+- You focus less if you are studying multiple spells in parralel.
+- You focus better if you focus your study on few spells.
+- *Warning*!
+If you are too focused you get more exhausted.

 - Focus Potions
-    - Focus buff if learned a new spell recently
-        - Scales with School Proficiency and Spell Complexity
-    - Location Based Focus
+- Where you study affects your focus:
     - Inns give slight focus boost
     - Player home give focus boost
     - College of winterhoold give major focus boost
     - Libraries give major focus boost
     - Loose focus in city outdoors

-    - Loose focus with surrounding actor count
-    - More focus during morning/night time (Configurable)
-- Race Based Buff
-- Perk Based Buff
+## Compatability
+- No compatbility patch required for new spell tomes added by other mods mods
+- Does not touch any spell tome or spell records.
+So should be compatible with any mods that alter those records.

+## Ideas & Future Improvements
 - College of Winterhold Quest based Buffs